junobuild/docs/blog/2023-03-28-build-a-web3-app-with-react-js.md

 Before you can integrate Juno into your ReactJS app, you’ll need to create a satellite.
 This process is explained in detail in the [documentation](https://juno.build/docs/add-juno-to-an-app/create-a-satellite).

-> Juno is currently in closed beta 👀.
-Contact me on [Twitter](https://twitter.com/daviddalbusco) or fill this [form](https://jx5yt-yyaaa-aaaal-abzbq-cai.ic0.app/) to enter the waiting list.

 Moreover, you also need to install the SDK.

 ```bash